-Currently Chief Refresher of her own mentor and management consultancy and executive accommodation venture, Lorraine is proud to be part of the Arohanui Hospice team.
-Born and raised in the Manawatu, she has worked in media/communication, national sports administration and local government senior management roles.
-Her board experience includes stints with Netball Manawatu, Manawatu Cricket, Sport Manawatu and New Zealand Women’s Cricket Council.
-She’s delighted to continue giving back to her community via hospice activities.
-Lorraine has a strong sporting background as former captain of Manawatu and Central Districts cricket teams and a New Zealand under-25 representative.
+Chief Refresher of her own mentor and management consultancy and executive accommodation ventures, Lorraine is proud to be part of the Arohanui Hospice team.
+Born and raised in the Manawatu, she has also worked in media/communication, sports administration and local government senior management roles.
+Currently a member of Business Mentors New Zealand, Lorraine is delighted to continue a long history of giving back to her community via hospice activities.

 A partner at Fitzherbert Rowe law firm, John Freebairn has been a board member since 2005 and was elected Chairman in 2011.
 He is involved in several community and charitable groups, and provides legal advice and committee support, and was recently President of the Rotary Club of Palmerston North.
 In 2009, he was honoured by the Rotary Club with the Paul Harris Fellowship.
 John lives on a lifestyle block on the outskirts of Palmerston North with his wife, and they have four adult children.
 John says he is pleased to be able to combine his enjoyment of Manawatu lifestyle and people with his legal and personal skills to assist the work of Arohanui Hospice.

 Tim Mordaunt describes Arohanui Hospice as the best palliative care facility in New Zealand, and says he is proud to be involved with a wonderful local facility.
-Tim has been a trustee of the hospice for more than 13 years, and brings to it a wealth of business experience and knowledge.
+Tim has been a trustee of the hospice for more than 20 years and brings to it a wealth of business experience and knowledge.
 Among his goals is to continue to build the hospice infrastructure and financial support to future-proof it against economic challenges.
-He is involved in many community activities and organisations, and is well-known as the managing director of real estate firm, Property Brokers Ltd.
+He is involved in many community activities and organisations, and is well-known as the Chairman of real estate firm, Property Brokers Ltd.

-As a managing partner at the Chartered Accounting Firm, BDO Manawatu Limited, Ross Hadwin was invited onto the board of trustees by Roger Clausen and former board member Rod McKenzie.
-Ross brings with him 32 years of accountancy expertise.
+Ross is currently managing partner at the Chartered Accounting firm BDO Central.
+During his career Ross has specialised in Agribusiness, Business Advisory and Tax.
+He has been an accountant and business advisor for nearly 40 years and has expertise in Project Management, Strategic Planning, Financial Management and Corporate Governance.
+Ross was invited onto the board by Roger Clausen and former board member Rod McKenzie.
 He hopes to make a meaningful contribution to Arohanui Hospice and the community by sharing his wealth of business knowledge with fellow members.
-Ross enjoys developing his lifestyle block, gardening, walking and spending time with loved ones.
-One day, he would like to live on a small farm in Tuscany growing grapes and olives.